 External Funding for Social Sciences, Humanities, and the Arts

 The University is committed to continue to enhance research capacity of its faculty and students.
 As such, a concerted effort is being made to increase our level of extramural funding for research, scholarship, and creative projects.
-If you need additional help in identifying funding in your discipline or need some individualized support to develop a competitive grant proposal, please do not hesitate to contact us by visiting our contact form or by calling the ORS at 615-904-8040.
+If you need additional help in identifying funding in your discipline or need some individualized support to develop a competitive grant proposal, please do not hesitate to contact us by calling the ORSP at 615-898-2400.

 This website allows organizations to electronically find and apply for competitive grant opportunities from all Federal grant-making agencies.
 Grants.gov is THE single access point for over 1000 grant programs offered by the 26 Federal grant-making agencies.

 NEA is a public agency dedicated to supporting excellence in the arts, both new and established; bringing the arts to all Americans; and providing leadership in arts education.
 Established by Congress in 1965 as an independent agency of the federal government, the Endowment is the nation's largest annual funder of the arts, bringing great art to all 50 states, including rural areas, inner cities, and military bases.

 NEH is an independent grant-making agency of the United States government dedicated to supporting research, education, preservation, and public programs in the humanities.

 The mission of this department is to ensure equal access to education and to promote educational excellence throughout the nation.
 This department's 4,500 employees and $71.5 billion budget are dedicated to:

 - Establishing policies on federal financial aid for education, and distributing as well as monitoring those funds